 Can you figure it out?
 That's right,

-#define simply replaces one thing
+#define simply replaces one thing with another.

 Well, that's certainly simple.
 What's powerful about it?